RepoDynamics/PyPackIT/docs/website/source/index.md

 :::{grid-item-card} Automation
 :class-title: sd-text-center
-{{ meta.project.name }} streamlines a remarkable portion of the process of creating, documenting, testing, publishing, and maintaining Python packages, making your project development a pleasant breeze!
+{{ pp_meta.project.name }} streamlines a remarkable portion of the process of creating, documenting, testing, publishing, and maintaining Python packages, making your project development a pleasant breeze!
 :::

 :::{grid-item-card} Synchronization
 :class-title: sd-text-center
-{{ meta.project.name }} gathers all your project's key information and configuration in one place, and dynamically updates them throughout your repository, Python package, and documentation website.
+{{ pp_meta.project.name }} gathers all your project's key information and configuration in one place, and dynamically updates them throughout your repository, Python package, and documentation website.
 :::

 :::{grid-item-card} Configuration
 :class-title: sd-text-center
 :text-align: left
-{{ meta.project.name }} elevates your project by providing full configuration for your repository, Python package, and documentation website, according to the latest guidelines and best practices.
+{{ pp_meta.project.name }} elevates your project by providing full configuration for your repository, Python package, and documentation website, according to the latest guidelines and best practices.
 :::

 :::{grid-item-card} Customization
 :class-title: sd-text-center
-While carefully configured, {{ meta.project.name }} is also fully customizable, allowing you to tailor every aspect of your development pipeline to your specific needs.
+While carefully configured, {{ pp_meta.project.name }} is also fully customizable, allowing you to tailor every aspect of your development pipeline to your specific needs.
 :::

 :::{grid-item-card} Documentation
 :class-title: sd-text-center
-{{ meta.project.name }} comes with a professional website for your project, that is easily customizable, and automatically generated and deployed on your preferred platform.
+{{ pp_meta.project.name }} comes with a professional website for your project, that is easily customizable, and automatically generated and deployed on your preferred platform.
 :::

 :::{grid-item-card} Production
 :class-title: sd-text-center
-With {{ meta.project.name }}, the only remaining step to publishing a production-ready Python project is adding your code, unit-tests and documentation content.
+With {{ pp_meta.project.name }}, the only remaining step to publishing a production-ready Python project is adding your code, unit-tests and documentation content.
 :::